KyleWong613/KyleWong613/README.md

 # 🙋‍♂️ Hi there, I'm Kyle

-As a Software Engineer, I have developed multiple applications ranging from web applications, mobile apps, and ETL.
+I have developed various applications ranging from web applications, mobile apps, and ETL.
 Currently, I'm open to new opportunities in Software Engineer roles.